 What do we mean by "possible to set on and off", who is in charge?
 The answer is: developers of the specific application you are dealing with.
 It is up to the developers who design and program their application, to decide on whether or not they employ secure deletion or automatic vacuum of their databases.
 This means that your possibility to recover deleted data may vary from application to application and depends on settings chosen by the corresponding application vendor.

 What happens with freelist data next?

 - Freelist data can be wiped.
-This may happen from an application call to VACUUM SQLite statement, what will rebuild the database and truncate it, excluding unneeded freelist pages
+This may happen from an application (or even an operating system) call to VACUUM SQLite statement, what will rebuild the database and truncate it, excluding unneeded freelist pages

 - Freelist pages can be claimed by the database engine to store other data.
 This means that if the database is being actively used and new data is written to it, freelist pages may disappear more quickly

 Until then, the deleted pages are sitting in the freelist.

 Importance of using a specialized tool for freelist analysis